mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2024b/README.md

     * Look for the key named `MATLABWebAppServerOIDCRedirectUrl` and copy the corresponding URL listed under value.
     * Use this URL in the `webapps_authn.json` file.

-## Create Self-signed Certificate
-For information on creating a self-signed certificate, see [Create and Sign an X509 Certificate](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-ssl.html).

-## Upload Self-signed Certificate to AWS Certificate Manager

-1. Open the AWS Certificate Manager.
-2. Click the button at the top of the page to **Import a certificate**.
-3. Copy the contents of the `.crt` file containing the certificate into the field labeled **Certificate body**.
-4. Copy the contents of the `.pem` file containing the private key into the field labeled **Certificate private key**.
-5. Leave the field labeled **Certificate chain** blank.
-6. Click the button labeled **Review and import**.
-7. Review the settings and click the **Import** button.
-8. Copy the value of the Amazon Resource Name (ARN) field from the **Details** section of the certificate.

-The ARN value that you copied should be pasted into the **ARN of SSL Certificate** parameter of the template in [Step 2](#step-2-configure-the-stack).

 ## View Logs
 Logs are available in AWS CloudWatch.
 1. In the AWS management console, select the stack you deployed.